nerdycraft/NerpyBot/README.md

 ```
 For anything else the engine name is enough.

-Also, do not forget to install the neccessary python packages for your helper.
+Also, do not forget to install the necessary python packages for your helper.

 Username and password are optional but highly recommended.